alta3/linux-unattended-installation/readme.md

 ## Scrapped in this branch:
 - Ubuntu 16.04 LTS
 - Ubuntu 18.04 LTS
-- MAC support with an unverified binary file
+- MAC support which requires a isohdpfx.bin binary with no MD5 checksum verification.
 - Docker
 - Build disk images